melt-umn/melt-website/content/silver/concepts/automatic-attributes.md

 # Bidirectional equality attributes
 Bidirectional equality attributes are a variant of equality attributes for defining symmetric comparisons on nonterminals, where for some productions some specialized, non-structural behavior is desired - for example in implementing unification, or error handling in type checking.
 If a regular equality attribute were used, overriding on some productions would only have an effect in one direction; one would need to override the attribute on every production to include the special case.

+For example, consider the case of implementing type equality with an `errorType` that should be considered equal to any other type.
 Instead of just passing one tree down as an inherited attribute to the other tree, we would like to pass both trees in to the corresponding trees.
 This can be done with a destruct attribute, where the reference set is set to contain the attribute itself:

 ```